 The history of medicine: A Scottish perspective

 In the eighteenth and nineteenth centuries, the approach to medicine was vastly different from today.
 Health is now recognised, at least in most European countries, as a universal right, but what was it like in the past?
 How did social and political boundaries affect access to treatment, and what were the treatments of the day?
-This unit examines how Scottish healthcare institutions were influenced by these underlying social, economic, political and cultural contexts.
+This free course, The history of medicine: A Scottish perspective, examines how Scottish healthcare institutions were influenced by these underlying social, economic, political and cultural contexts.

 - describe how medical knowledge was a resource for, and was shaped by, broader cultural perceptions of the body.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.